bbauska/JS-svg/README.md

 -&gt; 'purple'
 </pre>

-As you can see, if we provide two numbers, the Gen.random() function will treat them as the lower and upper thresholds of a range and return a number within that range.
+<p>As you can see, if we provide two numbers, the Gen.random() function
+will treat them as the lower and upper thresholds of a range and return a number within that range.
 An integer is returned by default, but if we set the third argument to true, it will return a floating-point number.
-It will also return a floating-point number if we supply no arguments at all (as in our first example), or if the difference between the first and second arguments is less than or equal to one.
+It will also return a floating-point number if we supply no arguments at all (as in our first example), or if the difference between the first and second arguments is less than or equal to one.</p>

-If we pass in an array as the sole argument, an item is randomly selected from that array.
-I purposely used colors in the example (apologies if the "Sing a Rainbow" song got stuck in your head), as this functionality is particularly useful when selecting colors from a predefined palette.
+<p>If we pass in an array as the sole argument, an item is randomly
+selected from that array.
+I purposely used colors in the example (apologies if the "Sing a Rainbow" song got stuck in your head), as this functionality is particularly useful when selecting colors from a predefined palette.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-2">4.2 Elements Everywhere All at Once</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let's create a sketch and put Gen.random() to work.
-Copy the 00-template file as we usually do and rename it to something like 06-elements- everywhere.
+<p>Let's create a sketch and put Gen.random() to work.
+Copy the 00-template
+file as we usually do and rename it to something like 06-elements- everywhere.</p>

-Below our background code, initialize a variable to store a random iteration count, which will determine how many times our for loop (which we'll set up after) will run.
+<p>Below our background code, initialize a variable to store a random
+iteration count, which will determine how many times our for loop (which we'll set up after) will run.</p>

 <pre>
 let iterations = Gen.random(500, 1000);
 </pre>

-Our iterations will be an integer anywhere between 500 and 1000.
-With that in place, let's write the loop.
+<p>Our iterations will be an integer anywhere between 500 and 1000.
+With
+that in place, let's write the loop.
 We'll keep it simple initially and just use it to create small circles.
 Each circle will be given a random position within the dimensions of the viewBox (0 to 1000), and its radius will be between 1 and 10.
-This should create an effect not too dissimilar to the spattering of paint (illustrated in Figure 4-1).
+This should create an effect not too dissimilar to the spattering of paint (illustrated in Figure 4-1).</p>

 <pre>
 for (let i = 0;